American Property Casualty Insurance Association: Insurance Perspective on COVID-19

 "For perspective, our industry responded to more than three million claims, the most ever handled by the property casualty industry due to catastrophes during the 2005 hurricane season that included Hurricanes Katrina, Rita, Wilma, and several others.
-While a significant number, it dwarfs in comparison to the potential for 30 million or more claims from each of the small businesses operating in
+While a significant number, it dwarfs in comparison to the potential for 30 million or more claims from each of the small businesses operating in the United States today.

 "Insurance stability is especially important in a time of increased natural catastrophes.
 Spring flood season is underway, hurricane season is around the corner, and wildfires pose a threat year-round.